+Floodplains

-Floodplains Stormwater problems in the primary drainage system result from floodwaters rising out of the banks of natural streams and inundating adjacent natural floodplains.
+Stormwater problems in the primary drainage system result from floodwaters rising out of the banks of natural streams and inundating adjacent natural floodplains.
 Symptomatic problems are flooding of building structures, overflow of bridges and culverts hampering traffic access, and damage to public and private infrastructure (utilities, roads, etc).

+Problem Causes

-Problem Causes Problems in the primary system can be caused by the following:
+Problems in the primary system can be caused by the following:

-- Inadequate capacity of crossing structures and failure to allow for overflow. - Placing the finish elevation of the lowest floor of a structure situated adjacent to the Primary System below the existing or ultimate 100 year flood elevation. - Inadequate or out-dated engineering studies that form the basis of the regulatory flood elevations. - Failure to allow for increased discharge from, and resulting flood elevations in, upstream areas. - Failure to control and limit increased stormwater discharge to downstream areas. - Improper or ineffective alterations to natural channels that have the effect of "transferring" flood problems to upstream or downstream areas. - Resulting Hazards The results are creation of hazards to life and damage to public and private properties.
-Remedial measures usually involve large capital improvements to channelize streams, create large detention facilities, or build larger crossing structures for roadways. - Hydrologic Studies As a first step to dealing with these problems, the Cities adopted comprehensive hydrologic and hydraulic engineering studies for most of the primary system and tributaries thereof.
+- Inadequate capacity of crossing structures and failure to allow for overflow. - Placing the finish elevation of the lowest floor of a structure situated adjacent to the Primary System below the existing or ultimate 100 year flood elevation. - Inadequate or outdated engineering studies that form the basis of the regulatory flood elevations. - Failure to allow for increased discharge from, and resulting flood elevations in, upstream areas. - Failure to control and limit increased stormwater discharge to downstream areas. - Improper or ineffective alterations to natural channels that have the effect of "transferring" flood problems to upstream or downstream areas.

+Resulting Hazards

+The results are creation of hazards to life and damage to public and private properties.
+Remedial measures usually involve large capital improvements to channelize streams, create large detention facilities, or build larger crossing structures for roadways.

+Hydrologic Studies

+As a first step to dealing with these problems, the Cities adopted comprehensive hydrologic and hydraulic engineering studies for most of the primary system and tributaries thereof.
 These identify the flood discharge and flood elevations within the primary system, for existing and ultimate development conditions.
-Ultimate development conditions as expected if the development within the City follows that projected in the City's adopted comprehensive land use plan.
+Ultimate development conditions reflect the drainage situation as expected if the development within the City follows that projected in the City's adopted comprehensive land use plan.
 In theory, the existing and ultimate flood conditions are known.
 Duly adopted flood studies will govern actions and treatments (whether public projects or associated with land development projects) that affect the primary system and its tributaries, consistent with state and federal regulatory requirements.

+Minimize Flooding

-- Minimize Flooding The policies of the Cities are to encourage the efficient conveyance of stormwater through and out of the Cities within the primary system.
-The lowest floor of all structures adjacent to the primary system shall be kept at a level above the ultimate 100-year flood level, and no structure will be allowed within the existing 100-year flood path defined as the "floodway."
-In order to eliminate sporadic and uncoordinated site improvements, modification of the floodway shall be restricted to projects engineered and treated in conformance with a comprehensive master plan established for regulatory channel reaches. - Encroachments Unless stipulated otherwise in a City ordinance or other design guidelines, minor encroachments in the floodway fringe will be allowed for individual sites and developments, provided they are clearly part of a "Drainage Development Permit" approved by the City.
-Crossing roadway structures are allowable to include encroachments, provided they are designed to accommodate the range of ultimate design flows through them (or through and over them) to eliminate formation of hazards and damage to private property or public infrastructure. - Regulations To implement this policy, stormwater management ordinances and design guidelines have been adopted by each City.
-Requirements vary along each channel reach to recognize the differences related to development conditions, expected increases in flood elevations, and the potential for damages.
+The policies of the Cities are to encourage the efficient conveyance of stormwater through and out of the Cities within the primary system.
+The lowest floor of all structures adjacent to the primary system shall be kept at a level at least 2 feet above the existing 100-year flood level, and no structure will be allowed within the existing 100-year flood path defined as the "floodway."
+In order to eliminate sporadic and uncoordinated site improvements, modification of the floodway shall be restricted to projects engineered and treated in conformance with a comprehensive master plan established for regulatory channel reaches.